Design-Dude/ddSpiral/README.md

 - Automatic cleaning service to remove pre-selected objects.

 ## Whislist for future versions
+- Fix for undetermined tangent of first and last points
 - Spinning option for arti spirals.
 - Rotating version of the forced spiral.
 - Additional path adjustments.